3 lessons for every mom bringing up boys in her family. Keep these tips in mind as you’re raising confident boys. A must-read for all moms of boys!

 “So, are you going to try for a girl?”

 Moms of boys, you know what I’m talking about.
-Whether you have one boy or three (or more!), we need to be conscious of raising boys.
+Whether you have one boy or three (or more!), we need to be conscious of bringing up boys.
 I used to think we should disregard gender in parenting.
 That we feed the fire when we parent according to whether our kids are girls or boys.
 That we’re succumbing to the stereotypes.

 Kindness in boys can get lost, especially when we assume or value anything but.
 We praise their assertiveness, their speed, their ambitions.
 But we don’t always applaud them for their gentle and kind ways.